Academic Standing and Grade Information

 NOTE: Students with an overall or total institution grade point average below 2.0, but above the academic probation scale should be aware that their performance does not meet the minimum requirements for graduation and that their performance is considered marginal by the university.
 These students are encouraged to attain a minimum 2.0 grade point average as soon as possible, including seeking advice and counseling from the Academic Advising & Retention Center.

-A student dismissed from the University by the University Academic Probation Committee may appeal the decision to the Executive Appeals Committee.
-This committee will consider an appeal only after a written request for a hearing has been submitted to the director of the Academic Advising & Retention Center and an appointment is scheduled through that office.
-If the Executive Committee approves an appeal, the student will be permitted to register for an additional semester on academic probation with conditions determined by the Executive Committee at the time of approval.
-Detailed operational procedures followed by the University Academic Probation Committee may be obtained from the Academic Advising & Retention Center located in the Student Success Center of Downing University Center.
+Academic Appeal Procedure— Students who are academically dismissed may file an appeal with Academic Probation Committee through the AARC.
+The Academic Probation Committee may dismiss the student from the University or allow the student continued enrollment under academic probation status with stated restrictions for one additional term.
+A student dismissed from the University by the Academic Probation Committee may appeal the decision to the Executive Appeals Committee.
+If the Executive Appeals Committee approves an appeal, the student will be permitted to register for an additional semester on academic probation with conditions determined by the Executive Committee at the time of approval.
+Detailed operational procedures followed by the University Academic Probation Committee may be obtained from the Academic Advising & Retention Center located in the Dero Downing Student Union.

 To be considered a full-time undergraduate student, one must carry a minimum of 12 hours each semester.
 Students who wish to enroll for 20-21 semester hours must have a cumulative grade point average of 3.3 or above.